 Experienced, popular public speaker.
 Listed with the speakers bureaus of the Chicago Writers Association, Society of Midland Authors, and Northern Illinois Library Association.
 In 2014–2015, the rum history presentation was part of the Illinois Humanities Council's "Road Scholar" program; for 2017–2018, the corn program was selected for the Illinois Bicentennial Road Scholar Speaker's Bureau; and the corn program was picked up for the 2019-2020 Road Scholar program.
-Both the corn program and the pig program have been picked up by the Illinois Humanities Council for the 2021-2022 season.
+Both the corn program and the pig program were picked up by the Illinois Humanities Council for the 2021-2022 season and have been renewed for 2023–2024.
+In addition, was a panelist for Heritage Radio Network's "Eat Your Heartland Out" podcast series (nominated for Taste Awards award in two categories).

 UPCOMING SPEAKING EVENTS are listed on my Speaking Schedule page.

-FEES: Base price is $160, plus travel expenses if venue more than 5 miles away.
+FEES: Base price is $165, plus travel expenses if venue is more than 5 miles away.
 (Generally fifty cents per mile.)
 For distances greater than 100 miles, fees are negotiable.
 Destinations that involve an overnight stay will include accommodation and meal expenses.

 When programs are live, permission is requested to sell books after presentations, when there is a related book.